Assyrian weddings: During the wedding

 Assyrian weddings always include performances of traditional Khigga as part of celebrations.
 The dances are performed with all participants standing side by side clasping hands, and moving in a circular motion.
-It's customary for the groom of the wedding to be head of the dance line (ܪܝܫܐ ܕܚܓܐ), holding a staff (ܟܘܦܠܐ) in their hand; however, because Khigga performances go throughout the night, the order of dancers tends to shift.
-Some dancers will use a handkerchief called a yalikhta (ܝܠܚܬܐ), where noise is made as it's moved in the air during dancing.
+It's customary for the groom of the wedding to be head of the dance line (ܪܹܝܫܵܐ ܕܚܸܓܵܐ), holding a decorated staff (ܟܘܿܦܵܠܵܐ) in their hand; however, because Khigga performances go throughout the night, the order of dancers tends to shift.
+Some dancers will use a handkerchief called a yālikhtā (ܝܵܠܸܚܬܵܐ), where noise is made as it's moved in the air during dancing.
 Performing dances such as sheikhani (Note: Many different types of sheikhani are performed; one of the most well known is Sheikani Yaqoora, also known as Bagiye) and others is often also used as a larger expression of Assyrian culture and identity.

 Before going to the church for the wedding ceremony, it's common for families to gather in front of the bride's house and perform dances/music.
 The zurna and davul are the instruments used during this celebration, though in recent years, modern instruments and sounds are used in performing music.
 As the groom and bride enter the wedding reception hall, the zaffa is also performed.
 Assyrian folk-pop music is often performed at wedding celebrations, though Arabic and other different types of music are also performed.
 Wedding songs represent the spirit of celebrations, prosperity and happiness for the new couple.

 When planning Assyrian weddings, various popular inner-community singers will be booked to perform for the newly wedded couple and guests.
 Artists such as Linda George have utilized weddings as a form of symbolism towards wishes and hopes for better times, such as in her song "Barwar".
 Musicians will often be selected depending on the geographic origins and dialects of Assyrian communities, given varying popularity between communities.

 Among some families, guests can be seen wearing traditional Assyrian clothing during celebrations.